Shelbourne F.C.: Supporters and rivalries

 In October 2012 a Shelbourne FC Supporters' Trust was agreed to be launched by fans.
 The Trust's name was officially voted as "The 1895 Trust" in celebration of the founding year of the club.
 The Trust was officially launched in 2013.

 In 2016, some Reds voiced their opposition to the board's proposal to have Tolka Park redeveloped for housing and the men's senior team to become tenants in Dalymount Park.
 The final home match of the season against Waterford United was halted due to the protests.
 Reds Independent fans group called for a boycott following the club's failure to engage with fans on issues surrounding the proposed move.

 Shelbourne shares a rivalry with Bohemians largely because of geographical proximity as both clubs are now located roughly just one mile apart, and also because of their early days in the old Belfast-centered Irish League and the early Irish Free State league.
 The club also has rivalries with other Dublin sides St Patrick's Athletic (filling stadiums on derby day) and Shamrock Rovers (the Ringsend derby).
-Some Shelbourne fans share long-standing friendships with fans of Danish club Brøndby as well as Italian club Roma.

 European football

-Shelbourne have a long history in European competitions, taking on clubs such as Sporting Lisbon, Barcelona, Atlético Madrid, Panathinaikos, Rangers, Rosenborg, Brøndby, Hajduk Split, Deportivo de La Coruña, Lille, Steaua Bucharest, and FC Zürich.
+Shelbourne have a long history in European competitions, taking on clubs such as Sporting Lisbon, Barcelona, Atlético Madrid, Panathinaikos, Rangers, Rosenborg, Brøndby, Hajduk Split, Deportivo de La Coruña, Lille, Steaua Bucharest, Crystal Palace, and Ajax.

 Shelbourne first performed on the European stage in the 1962–63 season, taking on Sporting Lisbon in the European Cup.
 From 1995 to 2006, Shelbourne had been ever-present in European competition and enjoyed a considerable amount of success.

 Following the club's post-2006 decline, they had been unranked in the UEFA Team Rankings, but have re-emerged in the 2024-25 rankings with 377 club coefficient points.
 The club returned to the UEFA Champions League qualifiers in 2025.
 In August 2025 Shelbourne defeated Linfield 5:1 on aggregate to progress to the league phase of the UEFA Conference League.